jonnonz1/nz-statute-book/acts/public/2016/district-court-act-2016.md

   (a) the date on which the order is made; or
   (b) any other date, whether that date is before or after the date on which the order is made.
 (2B) If no date is specified under subsection (2A) for the coming into force of an Order in Council or a provision of any such order, the order or provision comes into force on the date on which the order is made.
-(3) An Order in Council made under subsection (1)﻿(b) or (2) is a legislative instrument, but not a disallowable instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(3) An order under subsection (1)﻿(b) or (2) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements) and comes into force in accordance with subsection (2A) or (2B) even if it is not yet published.

 ### 61 Remuneration of acting Community Magistrate
 For the period that an acting Community Magistrate acts as authorised under section 59, the acting Community Magistrate must be paid the salary, fee, and allowances determined for a Community Magistrate under section 60.